 After his daughter’s

-death in 1863, William Peel commissioned a memorial window and plaque for
+death in November 1863, William Peel commissioned a memorial window in

 Click on the window sections below to see enlarged versions.
 Use your back button to return to this page.